Ruler10123/Youtube_SEO_Description_Converter/README.md

 # Auto Transcriber + YouTube Metadata Generator (WIP)

 This project is a work-in-progress tool that automates parts of the video publishing workflow.
-It currently handles:
+It currently handles -

 ✅ **video → audio → transcript**